-By Interns Minnie Yu and Kathy Dao
+Written by Interns Minnie Yu and Kathy Dao.

 Through our partnership with Parnassus Investments, two Enterprise for Youth interns were able to attend the Ceres Conference where hundreds of institutional investors, corporate executives, policymakers, and regulators called for the urgent, necessary, and achievable actions we must take today to transform tomorrow.
 Learn more about their experience below.

 The Ceres conference is the most informative and acknowledged event that we have ever joined.
 There were tons of industries involved like banks, tech industries, electricity industries, entertainment industries, non-profit groups, sustainable industry etc. Many of them are big companies like Google and also many of them are small companies.
 It was super interesting and fascinating when they shared their unique strategies on reaching the same goal, which is improving sustainability and solving the issue of climate change.

 I have listened to different sessions and there are few sessions that really stood out to me.
 There is a session that talks about pursuing 100% clean electricity by 2035.
 During this session, two panelists from Google and Southern California Edison discuss their companies’ process to get clean electricity.
 One of the highlights was the “low carbon fuel initiative”.
 They are planning on transitioning from natural gas usage to low carbon fuel and aim to substitute at a low cost.
 Many industries would like to make sure it is affordable to everyone.
 Kathy and I always think about how we could make change to the world regarding climate change even though we are individuals.
 Therefore, we are glad that they are making this available to people who want to be involved in this change but have little power to do it.
 We are looking forward to joining them in the future and succeeding beyond their plans and expectations.